BBS 1: Road to launch

+Early years

 Opening night on 2 June 1999 was turned on by a Hong Kong consultant, which started twenty minutes later than planned due to technical issues.
 The service was opened by one of the king's four wives, Queen Ashi Tshering Pem Wangchuck.
 The start time of BBS TV varied depending on the day and had no fixed time, being dependent on the activities of the government officials, who would turn it on as late as 9pm.
 Broadcasts ended with a Buddhist prayer before fading to black.
 Electronics stores in Thimphu sold at least one hundred television sets in the early days of the service.
 BBS had already hired Ugyen Dorji to produce local programs, Dorji was already a Westernized Bhutanese who, after selling his cassette store in the early 90s, set up a recording studio in 1995.
 The corporation was keen on setting up a television series featuring a detective in Thimphu.
 The limited schedule was due to the fact that BBS did not have enough technical experience (its staff came from radio) to justify a longer service, as well as lack of manpower.
 To solve some of these issues, BBS had planned the creation of a dedicated BBS TV Center with assistance from the Indian government.

 In its early years, BBS faced competition from cable television, which had a wider reach.
 By 2002, BBS was broadcasting its programming for two hours a day, from 7pm to 9pm, with the bulk of its programming being in English.
 The negative impact of foreign satellite-fed television channels, mostly from India, BBS was seen as a counterweight to cable television, but the enticement locals had of foreign TV led to BBS having a bad image, due to the lack of quality of its programs and constant technical glitches, a sharp contrast compared to the available international channels.
 A 2002 estimate by Rinzy Dorji, owner of Sigma Cable, put BBS in fifth place behind movie and sports channels, believed to be the most watched at the time.
 Still, BBS produced little local output due to its limited budget.